AustinHackers/austinhackers.github.io/content/cve.md

 ## Published CVEs

-When we publish CVEs, we will tend to use this [template], adjusted to taste.
+When we publish CVEs, we will tend to use this [template] (which [renders like this]), adjusted to taste.

 <style>
 .nowrap-cve td:first-child {